 A quick guide to the animals of the Arctic Regions

-The arctic regions of our planet offer an intimate look inside an ecosystem that has adapted to the most extreme climate on Earth.
+The Arctic regions contain an ecosystem that has adapted to the most extreme climate on Earth.
 Bitterly cold winds whip across the landscape.
 Winter temperatures can reach deep into the negatives, and the winter nights can last for months.
-But these seemingly barren landscapes are home to a rich diversity of wildlife - both on land and under the sea surface—that has evolved to survive these harsh conditions.
+But these seemingly barren landscapes are home to a rich diversity of wildlife—both on land and under the sea—that has evolved to survive these harsh conditions.

-Find below a list of some of the most important species that our polar experts have helped map.
-Click on each species to learn more about its habitat and where you might be able to see it onboard one of our Polar Expedition Cruises.
+Below is a list of some of the most important species that our polar experts have helped map.
+Click on each species to learn more about its habitat and where you might be able to see it on board one of our Polar Expedition Cruises.

 Natural Encounters in the Arctic

 When it comes to natural encounters, the Arctic has few peers.
-Voyage across the Arctic Ocean and spot migrating whales circling the krill-rich waters — narwhal, bowhead, and pods of orcas off Cumberland Sound and Baffin Island.
-Whale watching takes on a new meaning when you’re close enough to these beautiful giants as they come up to the surface for air and the boats are sprayed with clear droplets of water.
-Trek across ice-laden landscapes for the chance to see wild reindeer, prehistoric musk oxen, and enchanting Arctic foxes.
+Voyage across the Arctic Ocean and spot migrating whales circling the krill-rich waters—narwhal, bowhead, and pods of orcas off Cumberland Sound and Baffin Island.
+Whale-watching takes on a new meaning when you’re so close to these beautiful giants as they come up to the surface for air, spraying the boat with clear droplets of water.
+Trek across icy landscapes for the chance to see wild reindeer, prehistoric musk oxen, and enchanting Arctic foxes.

-Birdwatchers will revel at the extensive opportunities to spot puffins off Bleik to the expansive bird colonies of Runde and Varanger.
+Birdwatchers will revel at the extensive opportunities to spot puffins off Bleik and see the expansive bird colonies of Runde and Varanger.
 But no trip to the Arctic is complete without a visit to Svalbard, where walruses and polar bears roam.
-The polar regions offer the chance to see some of the world’s most unique creatures on their own turf: sea, ice, and shore.
-Experience an unmatched opportunity to witness wildlife set to their own rhythms, year in and year out, in a terrain apart from human concerns.
+The polar regions offer the chance to see some of the world’s most unique creatures on their own turf of sea, ice, and shore.
+A visit to the Arctic gives you an unmatched opportunity to witness wildlife in their yearly rhythms, in a terrain without human concerns.

-Learn more about Arctic Wildlife in our Video Expert Talks
+Learn More about Arctic Wildlife in Our Expert Talks Videos

 Download Polar Guidebook

 To give you a taste of what our tours are all about, our polar experts have created a fascinating guidebook about the Arctic and Antarctica.
-On over 80 pages, you'll find wholesome information on the Arctic Destinations, Wildlife and helpful tips on how to plan your trip.
+In more than 80 pages, you'll find vital information on Arctic and Antarctic destinations, wildlife, and helpful tips on how to plan your trip.

 CLIMATE CHANGE: Climate change is already altering habitats all around the world.
-The Polar Regions have warmed by nearly 10 degrees Fahrenheit since 1900, and continues to warm two to three times faster than the average for the rest of the world.
-The summer ice cover is shrinking, permafrost is melting and coastlines have been exposed to erosion, reducing its Albedo effect and hence reinforcing the warming.
-In the Arctic, animals such as polar bears and walruses are losing habitat.
-Sea ice is also disappearing in Antarctica, where its loss threatens to wipe out the penguin species that live there.
+The polar regions have warmed by nearly 10 degrees Fahrenheit since 1900, and temperatures continue to increase two to three times faster than the average for the rest of the world.
+The summer ice cover is shrinking, permafrost is melting, and coastlines have been exposed to erosion, reducing the Albedo effect and therefore reinforcing the warming.
+In the Arctic, animals such as polar bears and walruses are losing their habitats.
+Sea ice is also disappearing in Antarctica, threatening the penguin species that live there.

 RICH IN WILDLIFE: Polar landscapes are home to a rich diversity of wildlife, both on land and within the seas.
 Polar animals have evolved to survive life in the deep cold.